One of the biggest questions I get asked across social media EVERY DAY, is the question of portion size – “How much should my baby be eating?”

 - Try to offer foods with minimal distractions around.
 If baby can see toys/TV etc then it might not be an ideal time, as these things can serve as a distraction and stop the focus being on the food and the mealtime.

-As I’ve already mentioned this week, it’s not a good idea to compare babies as they will all be very different in terms of how much they eat day to day.
+As I’ve already mentioned, it’s not a good idea to compare babies as they will all be very different in terms of how much they eat day to day.

 Again, to emphasise – All babies are VERY different.